anjolabassey/rave-tasty-igniter/readme.md

 ## Installation

-1. Download the latest plugin zip
+1. Download the Zip file of this plugin.
-2. Login to your Cpanel
+2. Login to your Cpanel.
-3. At the root of your site Uplad the Plugin Zip and extract the folder
+3. At the root of your site upload the zip file `extensions`.
+After this, extract the zip file.
 4. Navigate to `Extensions > igniter`, you should now see the rave folder
 5. On your admin dashboard, go to `System > Extensions` Rave will be among the extensions click the play button beside it to install it)
 6. On the menu, go to `Sales > Payments` click on  Rave Payment Gateway to enter your settings.